Back to Portfolio

 Discovery

 Every project starts the same way: I get as close to the real work as possible.
 I sit with stakeholders, shadow their workflows, and ask questions until I understand not just what they do but why they do it that way and where it breaks down.
+I'm looking for where people lose time, miss context, or make decisions with incomplete information.

 After each interview or shadowing session, I feed transcripts and notes into Claude to synthesize emerging requirements.
 This turns a 90-minute conversation into a structured list of needs in minutes.